tgfrerer/island/README.md

 Project Island is an experimental Vulkan renderer/engine for Linux, written in C/C++.

-Island is written for rapid protoyping and tweaking.
+Island is written from the ground up for rapid protoyping and tweaking.
 It allows hot-reloading wherever possible: for GLSL shaders and for all native C/CPP code, including its own core modules.
-The codebase aims to be strictly separated into independent modules, to make it very fast to compile in parallel.
+The codebase aims to be strictly isolated into independent modules, which make it very fast to compile in parallel.

 **Note** The API is under active development, expect lots of change.
 As such, there are no promises that it might be ready or fit for any purpose, and the code here is released in the hope that you might find it entertaining or instructive.

+The main motivation for writing Island is to experiment with a modern rendering API (Vulkan), and to learn by trying out ideas around modern realtime-rendering.

 ## Main Features: